Ahead of its IPO, Madewell wants to dominate men’s closets, too

 Attention to individual fit is a priority for Lee.
 “We never design with just one person in mind,” she says.
 “In order to nail the fit and ensure performance of our pieces, the team focused on developing the right fabric technology to build the collection around.”
 Eventually, her team arrived at four key fits for men: skinny, slim, straight, and athletic slim.

-The fall collection also includes super-soft flannels (that look more like put-together button downs), a sharp, all-black sherpa-lined jean jacket, and classic corduroy pants.
+The fall collection also includes super-soft flannels (that look more like put-together button-downs), a sharp, all-black sherpa-lined jean jacket, and classic corduroy pants.

 For men, it’s a chance to experience Madewell for themselves.
 For the Madewell team, it’s a chance to fill a potentially lucrative gap in the market.
 “There’s a real need in the men’s market for premium product at an accessible price,” says Lee.